-- The total class budget for Discover Chicago is \$1000. - The total class budget for Explore Chicago is \$750. - ♦ You may not collect class fees. - ♦ Please note that theatre tickets, tour fees, etc., for the teaching team instructors, student mentors and staff professionals are to be paid for out of the class budget. - Employee reimbursements and class expenses paid with university ProCard will be processed through DePaul's financial platform, BlueSky, which you access through Campus Connect. - o If you have questions about BlueSky, contact your College's financial services representative or Bryan Spalding bspalding@depaul.edu in Financial Services. - o If you have questions/concerns about programmatic policy or approval, contact Brent Nunn (bnunn@depaul.edu) or Doug Long (dlong@depaul.edu).
+- The total class budget for Discover Chicago is \$1,000. - The total class budget for Explore Chicago is \$750. - You may not collect class fees. - When class fees are used to purchase theatre tickets, tour fees, etc., for students, funds should also be used to pay for the teaching team instructor, Staff Professional, and CQM. - Employee reimbursements and class expenses paid with university ProCard will be processed through DePaul's financial platform, BlueSky, which you access through Campus Connect. - o If you have questions about BlueSky, contact your College's financial services representative or Bryan Spalding bspalding@depaul.edu in Financial Services. - o If you have questions/concerns about programmatic policy or approval, contact Brent Nunn (bnunn@depaul.edu) or Doug Long (dlong@depaul.edu).